popucui/Today-I-Learned/docker/set-docker-proxy.md

 ## set proxy server for docker daemon
+Sometimes we may need to set up a proxy to access the docker image hosted on a oversea server.

-For detail, please refer to <https://docs.docker.com/config/daemon/systemd/>.
+For detail instructions, please refer to [the official docs](https://docs.docker.com/config/daemon/systemd/).

 Basically you need to do this:
 ```bash

 sudo mkdir -p /etc/systemd/system/docker.service.d